-A native of Palermo, Ugo Guagliardo is one of Europe’s most sought-after basses in the field of Baroque, Classical and Bel Canto repertoire.
+A native of Palermo, Ugo Guagliardo is one of Europe’s most sought-after basses.
 In addition to his philosophy degree at the University of Palermo, he graduated in piano and voice from the Conservatorio Vincenzo Bellini.

-Famed for the rich, full timbre of his voice and his acting abilities, he has won international recognition for his interpretations of Rossini, Mozart, Bellini, Donizetti and Early Music.
+Famed for the rich, full timbre of his voice and his acting abilities, he has won international recognition for his interpretations of Mozart, Bel Canto and the Romantic repertoire.

 His debut as Alidoro in La Cenerentola at the Salzburg Festival in 2014, where he shared the stage with Cecilia Bartoli, was highly acclaimed by both the audience and the critics.

 His Bel Canto repertoire also embraces Raimondo in Lucia di Lammermoor, Balthazar in La Favorite, Giorgio in I Puritani, Goffredo in Il Pirata and Talbot in Maria Stuarda.
 Mozart singer of the first order, Ugo Guagliardo has performed the title role in Le Nozze di Figaro, the title role and Leporello in Don Giovanni, Don Alfonso in Così fan tutte, Publio in La Clemenza di Tito…

 Ugo Guagliardo has recorded for Decca – Bellini’s Puritani, Rossini’s Comte Ory – and Naxos – Rossini’s Otello and La Scala di seta, Pacini’s Don Giovanni, Mercadante’s Don Chisciotte and Cavalli’s Gli Amori d’Apollo e di Dafne.